hamzazia0/Object-Detection-in-an-Urban-Environment/writeup.md

     <em>New Loss chart</em>
 </p>

+From the new loss chart, we can see that our updated model has lower loss compared to the initial loss chart which is a good improvement.

-We can see in all three cases, our model performed much better than the first training and evaluation process.
-So, applying those augmentation changes definitely made the impact in our model.
+It is clear that in all three cases, our model performed much better than the first training and evaluation process.
+So, applying those augmentation changes definitely made an impact in our model.

 Now, we have run the "explore_augmentation.ipynb" file.
 Here are the images,